stanley-fork/ragit/docs/quick_guide.md

 input tokens: 2081 (0.000$), output tokens: 327 (0.000$)
 ```

-`rag build` takes very long time and money (if you're using proprietary api).
+`rag build` takes very long time and money (if you're using a proprietary api).
 It creates chunks and add title and summary to each chunk, using AI.

 You can press Ctrl+C to pause the process.
 You can resume from where you left off by running `rag build` again. (more on [a dedicated document](./commands/build.txt))